 The Longs have a long history of impactful giving through their Long Family Foundation (LFF).
-The LFF was formed in 1992 as a vehicle for the Longs to promote and provide financial support to religious, educational, cultural, and research endeavors that align with their values.
-Through the years, the LFF has supported numerous organizations across the globe, such as endowing centers of education and research at major universities, funding Christian churches and missions, developing arts programs, granting scholarships, as well as creating and sponsoring initiatives that bridge U.S.-China relations.
-Their philanthropy is often characterized as active and engaging, and is intended to be catalytic and transforming.
+LFF was formed in 1992 as a vehicle for the Long family to promote and support religious, educational, cultural, and research endeavors that align with their values.
+Through the years, LFF has supported numerous organizations across the globe, such as endowing centers of education and research at major universities, funding Christian churches and missions, installing public art, investing in rising nonprofit leaders as well as creating and sponsoring initiatives that bridge U.S.-China relations.
+Their philanthropy is often characterized as active and highly relational, and is intended to be catalytic and transforming.

 John S. Long

 Mr. Long graduated with honors from UCLA, where he received his Bachelor of Arts degree in Economics, and earned his Master of Business Administration degree from Harvard Business School.
-Mr. Long serves on the UCLA Foundation Board of Governors, the UCLA Anderson School of Management Board of Visitors, the Advisory Board of the Asia Society of Southern California and is a member of the Committee of 100, a non-partisan organization dedicated to bridging U.S.–China relations.
+Mr. Long has actively served on boards of numerous organizations including the UCLA Foundation Board of Governors, the UCLA Anderson School of Management Board of Visitors, and the Asia Society of Southern California Advisory Board.

-Marilyn Long serves as President and Executive Director of the Long Family Foundation.
+Marilyn Long serves as President of the Long Family Foundation.
 She received her B.A. in Communicative Disorders from the University of the Pacific and M.A. in Communication Disorders, cum laude, from California State University, Long Beach.
-In addition to being a teacher, fulltime mother, and active community volunteer, Mrs. Long serves in various organizations and church leadership roles, and is an active board member of the Palos Verdes Art Center.
+In addition to being a speech and language therapist and community volunteer, Mrs. Long serves in various organizations and church leadership roles.
+She is an active board member of the South Coast Botanic Garden and Co-Chair of the Biola University Visual Arts Advisory Board.
 The Longs have three adult children who are actively involved in various social initiatives as well.